 From Dukes to Divers: Early Attempts

-- Initial salvage efforts, some as early as the 17th century, were rudimentary.
-The Duke of Argyll, whose clan later acquired rights to Mull, was among the first to sponsor attempts, using primitive diving bells and grappling hooks.
-These early expeditions reportedly yielded some cannons and scattered coins, but no great hoard.
+Salvage efforts began as early as the 17th century.
+The Duke of Argyll sponsored some of the first attempts, using diving bells and grappling hooks.
+These expeditions recovered cannons and scattered artefacts but revealed no concentrated hoard.

 Modern Technology, Persistent Dreams